Nonac/PIMS/README.md

 <a name="_video"></a>

 ## Pitch video
-Here is the video of us demonstrating how the M5Stack (barrier) , M5Stick (key), desktop application (for managers) and webpage (for customers) work together via the communication on MQTT.
+Here is the video of us demonstrating how the M5Stack (barrier) , M5Stick (the key for drivers), desktop application (for managers) and webpage (for customers) work together via the communication on MQTT.

 [![Video thumbnail](Report/Video%20thumbnail.png)](https://youtu.be/kaCjAmnIsRY "PIMS")